Châlons Cathedral: History

+The cathedral suffered severe damage during the French Revolution, with many of the original statues on the façade being destroyed.
+After being closed, the building was used as a horse stable before being restored in the 19th century by Eugène Viollet-le-Duc's students, particularly his son-in-law Maurice Ouradou.
+Work included the suppression of the side chapels, deemed inconsistent with the pedestal style; the demolition of the spires on the choir towers erected after the fire of 1668; and the reconstruction of the southern façade of the transept.
+Restorations also included the cleaning and the addition of new stained glass panels by Jacques Grüber.
+The cathedral survived almost unscathed through World War I and II, and was reopened in 2009 after a brief restoration.

 Organ

-Jean-Jacques Arveuf-Fransquin designed the neo-Flamboyant west end organ case of Châlons Cathedral.
-The case was created by the cabinetmaker Etienne Gabriel Ventadour, and housed the 54-stop instrument made by John Abbey, who delivered the instrument in 1849.

-The instrument was rebuilt and enlarged in 1898 by his sons Eugène and John-Albert, who delivered the largest instrument to come out of their workshop.
+The organ was rebuilt and enlarged in 1898 by his sons Eugène and John-Albert, who delivered the largest instrument to come out of their workshop.
 After work by Max and André Roethinger in 1957, the organs were restored between 2000 and 2006 in the spirit (composition and harmonization) of 1898 by the Renault-Menoret company, then by Olivier Robert and Denis Lacorre.

 The choir organ is by Merklin.
 They have both been classified as a Historic Monument since 2 July 1979.